Open-Face Chinese Poker (OFC) Rules

 Fantasyland

 OFC bonus state triggered by QQ+ on top row.
-Player receives entire hand face-down next round.
-Significant scoring advantage.
+Player receives entire 13-card hand face-down next round, allowing full optimization before placement.

 Royalties

 Bonus points awarded for premium hands by row.
-Top straight = 2 pts, bottom flush = 4 pts, etc.
+Straight on bottom = 2 pts, flush = 4 pts, full house = 6 pts, quads = 10 pts, straight flush = 15 pts, royal flush = 25 pts.

 Sweep

 Winning all 3 rows vs an opponent.
-Awards +3 bonus points on top of standard 3 row wins.
+Awards +3 bonus points on top of standard 3 row wins (6 points total per head-to-head).

 Frequently Asked Questions